 Jacqui’s own musical education was as a Junior Exhibitioner at the Royal College of Music and sixth-form scholar at the Purcell School.
 Following this, she graduated from the Royal Academy of Music with a Bachelor of Music degree and diplomas in both violin and piano, studying violin with Ralph Holmes and David Takeno, piano with Christopher Elton and composition with Paul Patterson and Gordon Crosse.
 She went on to qualify as a teacher at the University of London Institute of Education.
-In 2011 she held a position of Teaching Assistant to Dr Katherine McLin at Arizona State University where she gained her Masters of Music in violin performance .
+From 2009-11 she held the position of Teaching Assistant to Dr Katherine McLin at Arizona State University where she gained her Masters of Music in violin performance .

 She began her orchestral playing career as a member of the Orchestra of the Royal Opera House, Covent Garden, then moved to English National Opera as a first violin.
 She has played with most of London’s top orchestras, including the Philharmonia, London Philharmonic Orchestra, Royal Philharmonic Orchestra and BBC orchestras, touring Europe, USA, Japan, South Korea and South Africa and has made CDs, DVDs, TV and movie sound tracks.
 During her time in Arizona, Jacqui was Concertmaster of both MusicaNova Orchestra and the ASU Lyric Opera.

-Jacqui is passionate about her work as an educator and mentor and in bringing the love of music and positive benefits of violin and piano playing to children and adults alike, whatever their abilities and experience.
+Jacqui is passionate about her work as an educator and mentor and in bringing the love of music and positive benefits of violin playing to children and adults alike, whatever their abilities and experience.

-Jacqui Miles MM B Mus LRAM (violin) ARCM (piano) MTC FRSA
+MM B Mus LRAM (violin) ARCM (piano) MTC FRSA